Race, class, and the burden of proof

 Harvey and other critics say the public should be wary of trusting the people in charge of a system that they say mistreated so many for so long.

-Others argue these reform has been taken over by people who just want courts to consolidate.
+Others argue those reforms have been taken over by people who just want courts to consolidate.

 Vatterott acknowledged it probably wouldn’t have taken so long for the issues in municipal courts to come to the surface if the people raising the alarm were white.